ChristopherPtak/DiceMockerBot/README.md

 1. Install all prerequisites.
-You will need a working Python implementation and the `discord` package, which can be installed with `pip install --user discord`.
+You will need a working Python implementation and the `discord` package, which can be installed with `pip3 install --user discord`.
 It is recommended that you install the discord module as a non-privileged user, possibly one created to run the bot.
 All other modules are part of the Python standard library.